top of page

 Ask most people how prostate cancer is treated and the chances are they’ll say ‘surgery’.
 In fact, surgery — removal of the prostate — is just one weapon in the arsenal of procedures.

-Who's the best surgeon for your prostate cancer
+Who's the best surgeon for your prostate cancer op?

 Professor Roger Kirby is one of the world's leading prostate surgeons.
 So when he developed prostate cancer last year he knew exactly what he was up against.
-He tells Simon Garfield about his operation – and life as a patient
+He tells Simon Garfield about his operation – and life as a patient.

 A PIONEERING study by British doctors has revealed that a robot is better than a human surgeon at carrying out a complex kidney operation - even when the robot is controlled by doctors 4,000 miles away.